-Appeal against redundancy
+Appeal a redundancy decision

-You can appeal against being made redundant if you believe you were unfairly selected or your employer did not follow a fair redundancy process.
+As an employee, you can appeal against being made redundant if you believe you were unfairly selected or your employer did not follow a fair redundancy process.

 Appeal to your employer

 You should talk to your employer first and check if they have an appeals process.
 If they do not, you can write to them explaining why you think the redundancy is unfair.

 You can get help from staff representatives such as trade unions who can attend any meetings your employer might set up.
 You can also ask for a senior member of staff who was not involved in the selection process to come to meetings.